-In order to drive an accelerated expansion of a spacetime, usually some exotic matter with positive energy density but negative isotropic pressure is needed, known as the dark energy, the simplest form of which is regarded as the positive cosmological constant, $\Lambda$.
+In order to drive an accelerated expansion of the universe, usually some exotic matter with positive energy density but negative isotropic pressure is needed, known as the dark energy, the simplest form of which is regarded as the positive cosmological constant, $\Lambda$.
 For the latter in particular, the corresponding spacetime in the absence of any other backreaction is known as the de Sitter spacetime, which has an exponential scale factor and a maximal isometry group.
-The de Sitter spacetime is very popular, as many computations can be done exactly in this background, owing to its maximal symmetry.
-The inflationary phase of our universe is certainly expected to be dominated by dark energy/positive cosmological constant, whose density must had been much larger compared to the one we observe today.
-Thus it is an important task to understand how the inflationary $\Lambda$ got diminished to reach its current observed tiny value.
+Many computations can be done exactly in this background, owing to its maximal symmetry.
+The early inflationary phase of our universe was expected to be dominated by dark energy/positive cosmological constant, whose density must had been much larger compared to that of we observe today.
+It is an important task to understand how the inflationary $\Lambda$ got diminished to reach its current observed tiny value.
 This question seems to become more intriguing once we recall that only about $10\%$ deviation to the current $\Lambda$-value would have made the universe very different from what we observe it today, e.g.~\cite{Tsamis}.
 Since we are essentially talking about a time dependent, expanding spacetime background here, we must not ignore the quantum effects which one may reasonably expect to be large in this context.
-The problem, or at least a part of it, then essentially boils down to estimating the backreaction of quantum fields, and to see whether or to what extent these backreactions can screen the inflationary $\Lambda$ or break the de Sitter invariance, at the time when the inflation approaches a graceful exit, see~\cite{Tsamis, Ringeval, Miao:2021gic} and references therein.
-We also refer our reader to e.g.~\cite{Dadhich, Padmanabhan, Alberte, Appleby, Khan:2022bxs, Evnin:2018zeo} for alternative proposals to the solution of the aforementioned cosmic coincidence and the cosmological constant problem.
+At least a part of the problem then essentially boils down to estimating the backreaction of quantum fields, to see to what extent these backreactions can screen the inflationary $\Lambda$ or break the de Sitter invariance, at the time of the graceful exit, see~\cite{Tsamis, Ringeval, Miao:2021gic} and references therein.
+We also refer our reader to e.g.~\cite{Inagaki:2005qp, Dadhich, Padmanabhan, Alberte, Appleby, Khan:2022bxs, Evnin:2018zeo} for alternative proposals to the solution of the aforementioned cosmic coincidence as well as the cosmological constant problem.
 In any case, analysing matter field's backreaction in the inflationary background seems to be an important and challenging task.